 We Need Your Help.

 As VETS and the military-connected student population grows, so does our need to implement programs for our students.
 VETS represents and provides services for over 4000 military-connected students.
 Below, you'll find several examples of ways you can help, including programs VETS has created or sponsored for the military-connected students of the University of Arizona.
-If you'd like to visit our campus to learn more please contact Cody Nicholls, the Assistant Dean for Military and Veteran Engagement.
+If you'd like to visit our campus to learn more please contact Bruce Grissom, the Director of VETS.

 At present, the University of Arizona does not offer any scholarships that are specific to veterans or other military-connected students.
 Only about 1600 students are using GI Bill benefits, leaving nearly 2600 others to finance their own studies.